 The U.S. Bureau of Labor Statistics estimates an 11% growth rate in accounting and auditing jobs between 2014 to 2024, faster than the average for all occupations.
 This growing, global market needs skilled, educated leaders.
 Nichols’ accounting faculty consists entirely of certified public accountants (CPA).
 They have extensive professional accounting experience and are passionate about training students to excel in corporate, government, and nonprofit environments.

 Our accounting department keeps up with developments in the field, from forensic accounting and new regulations and requirements to changing international accounting standards.
-Our active network of successful accounting alumni provides crucial internship and employment opportunities to our students.
+Our active network of successful accounting alumni provides excellent internship and employment opportunities to our students.
 Students have interned at PwC, Cyient, and the Center of Hope Foundation, just to name a few.

 Leading the Way